October 30, 2021

 It’s free, it’s fun and it’s healthy!
 Trees are lit 24 hours from the Saturday after Thanksgiving through Christmas.
 Where: Kellogg Park Downtown Plymouth.
 Make it a new family tradition.

-Come on down to St. Joseph, Michigan, for a fantastic way to kick off the holiday season.
-The annual Reindog Holiday Parade features dressed up pets and their owners in a variety of holiday garb.
-Be prepared to see all kinds of costumes from “Santa Bernards” to “Reindeer Rotweilers” - this is definitely a must-see event.
+The annual Reindog Holiday parade is a great time for all.
+This event features dressed up pets and their owners in a variety of holiday garb.
+Be prepared to see all kinds of costumes from “Santa Bernards” to “Reindeer Rottweilers” – definitely a must-see event!
+The event also marks the arrival of Santa.

 Join us the first week of October for the annual The Tuscola County Pumpkin Festival is the premier fall festival in the Thumb of Michigan.
 The festival brings the beauty of Fall to downtown Caro with painted and decorated pumpkins from area schools.